-We walked through Millennium Park sipping Skinny Vanilla Lattes as we talked about absolutely everything.
+We walked through Millennium Park sipping vanilla lattes as we talked about absolutely everything.
 We discussed celebrity gossip, politics, how we’ll raise our children to be respectful and how much we love our church.
-We discussed love and loss, shin splints, and what grace means to us.
+We discussed love and loss, shin splints and what grace means to us.
 We ate hot dogs on Navy Pier and strolled the shoreline laughing about Sarah’s dance moves.

 Each trip holds its own memories and has its own inside jokes, but something was different this time around.
 It could have been the fact that we’ve been there twice before so we knew a thing or two about the city, the context of our conversations, or because we had three years of friendship under our belt.

 Don’t wait for the next birthday party or holiday to get your friends together.
-Pick a weekend, pack your bags, and spend some time with the important people in your life.
-Who knows, maybe you’ll solve the world’s problems while sipping Skinny Vanilla Lattes or maybe, if you’re really lucky, you’ll go from friends to family.
+Pick a weekend, pack your bags and spend some time with the important people in your life.
+Who knows, maybe you’ll solve the world’s problems while sipping vanilla lattes or maybe, if you’re really lucky, you’ll go from friends to family.